Part 2 of a 3-part Series:

 2. Proved undeveloped

-These reserves both need more capital to get into production and the companies have to disclose how much capital that requires, which is called “future development capital” or FDCFuture Development Costs.
-Sometimes – but not often – you will see a company add reserves but not add in the FDCFuture Development Costs.
+These reserves both need more capital to get into production and the companies have to disclose how much capital that requires, which is called “future development capital” or FDC.
+Sometimes – but not often – you will see a company add reserves but not add in the FDC.
 This can be tens of millions of dollars, so by not having it included, it could be misleading for investors.

 Ashton added that investors should check what portion of proved reserves are in production vs undeveloped non producing.
 The higher percentage of reserves that are producing, the less risk there is – so if only 25% of reserves are producing then a lot more capital is needed, which is more risky.

 But as an investor, I say the flip side to that is – the more undeveloped reserves, the more upside there is in the stock, which should be realized as those assets do get into production.